Tyshawn Sorey: Musical style

-Sorey's work is broadly experimental, drawing on a wide variety of influences, practices, and traditions.
-He opposes the categorization of music by distinct genres, and in interviews and his doctoral thesis has questioned notions of improvisation and composition as being mutually exclusive.
+Sorey's work is broadly experimental, drawing on a variety of influences, practices, and traditions.
+He opposes categorization of music by distinct genres, and in interviews and his doctoral thesis has questioned whether improvisation and composition are mutually exclusive.

 Described as a musical shapeshifter, Sorey says he is invested less in "combining" genres than in movement across varying musical terrains: "For me, mobility represents not adhering to any particular musical model or institution.
 Unlike hybridity, mobility isn’t about fusion so much as the freedom to move between different models from moment to moment."